Horseshoe Bend Trail: Complete Guide for Your Visit

 Horseshoe Bend is also located near Lake Powell (5 miles) and Antelope Canyon (10 miles).
 You could easily combine these attractions in the same day!

-Planning Your Trip to Horseshoe Bend
+Planning a Visit to Horseshoe Bend

 There is currently a fee of $10 per motor vehicle (and $5 for motorcyclists).
 There is ample parking for cars, RVs, and busses.
 We had no trouble parking there during peak season.
 The city of Page operates the parking lot.
 (Note that National Park Passes do not apply to this parking lot.)
 You are not allowed to camp overnight in the parking lot.